ju5td0m7m1nd/react-scroll-ripple-effect/README.md

-# React Scroll ripple Effect
+# React Scroll Ripple Effect

+### This is a light component that the dot ripple will be triggled by scrollto the div.